derekTurner/Javascript-Games-Fund-25/Block_3/section_6/section_6.md

 # Moving a mesh by keyboard action

+This section of notes is revised to account for changes to the loader functions and audio engin in BabylonJS 8.

 In this section a mesh will be loaded into a simple scene and caused to move across a plane in response to the "AWSD" keys.

 As part of the simple environment a .skybox will be addede to the scene.

 Audio will be added which can be switched on and off by keypress.

-The next step of development will be to cause a mesh to spin in response to a mouse click, and to stop again when the mouse hold is prolonged.
+In sections to follow, the next steps of development will be to cause a mesh to spin in response to a mouse click, and to stop again when the mouse hold is prolonged.
 Then the baked in animations of the model will be accessed to simulate walking with motion.

 ## Structure